Affiliate links on Android Authority may earn us a commission. Learn more.

 - Telephoto: 85mm and above

 You have seen those lovely photos with the subject in focus and blurry backgrounds.
-That blurred-out effect is known as bokeh and is caused by the shallow depth of field.
+That blurred-out effect is what we know as bokeh, and is a result of a shallow depth of field.
 Most thank aperture for this, but a longer focal length will also reduce the depth of field and isolate your subject with gorgeous bokeh.

 Most thank aperture for bokeh, but focal length is just as important.
 Edgar Cervantes